nikitin-p/pyselectal/README.md

 ![pyselectal select](img/pyselectal_select.png)

 `-c, --count` — Create a frequency histogram of all 5′-end types present in input.
+It is written in a TSV format with columns `type` and `count`.
+Rows (5′-end types) are sorted by decreasing count.

 `-a, --all` — Write each alignment to a respective 5′-end type-specific file.